zhangw/owa-chrome/README.md

 The development of this extension has ceased, since I don't use any Microsoft Exchange service right now.

 Can somebody help me with this extension's further development?

+# TODO #
+I wanna make it works in my chrome used to wedo exchange service.